Requirements & Credit Information

 Computer Science

-Recommended course sequence to prepare for exam: Introduction to Computer Science, Computer Science 1
+Recommended course sequence to prepare for the exam: Introduction to Computer Science, Computer Science 1

 Suggested test-prep strategies: Students should study old AP tests, available online.
 In April of the year in which the exam will be taken, students should review major topics from the course.